-The topic of immigration is currently a hot topic in the United States, due mostly to the ongoing debates on policies around the subject.
+Immigration is currently a hot topic in the United States, due mostly to the ongoing debates on policies around the subject.
 Amidst all of this discussion, it’s important to remember our roots as a nation.
-In honor of Independence Day, we want to provide a little history lesson on the migration between many countries and cultures to the U.S. and why the immigrant population makes up the backbone of the country.
+This article provides a history lesson on the migration of many countries and cultures to the U.S., and it emphasizes why an immigrant population makes up the backbone of this country.

 Early Immigration to the Americas

-The first waves of immigration to the Americas are theorized to have come across the Bering Strait, a natural land bridge that links the northeastern tip of Asia with the northernmost part of the American continent.
-This group of immigrants slowly populated all of North and South Americas and eventually splintered into different indigenous groups, settling in the present-day United States, Canada, Mexico, Central America and as far south as Brazil.
-These groups are what we now commonly refer to as “Native Americans.”
+The first waves of immigration to the Americas came across the Bering Strait, a natural land bridge that linked the northeastern tip of Asia with the northernmost part of the American continent in the Western Hemisphere.
+This group of immigrants slowly populated all of North and South America.
+These groups eventually splintered into different indigenous nations, settling in the present-day United States, Canada, Mexico, Central America, and as far south as Argentina.
+These groups are what we now commonly refer to as “Native Americans” and are known as the indigenous people of the United States.

 Before the more recent waves of European settlers, Viking explorers reached North America in the year 1000 A.D., landing in Canada’s Newfoundland.
 Vikings stayed in the region for at least 500 years before returning to Greenland.